Back

 MyPlanner Dashboard

-MyPlanner is an AI-powered event management platform that handles the complexity so planners can focus on the celebration.
-From an initial questionnaire to the final payment, every step is guided, organized, and optimized by intelligent automation.
+MyPlanner handles the complexity so couples can focus on the celebration.
+From first questionnaire to final payment — every step is guided by AI.

 Interviews